LiTeaching/STAT2255/notes/note01-1_VirtualEnvironment.md

 conda activate my_venv
 ```

-Try `shell conda env list` again to see the effect.
+Try `conda env list` again to see the effect.

 ## Exporting environment specifications to YAML file